jamii/jamii.github.com/_posts/2017-10-08-notes-on-codes-seminars.md

 Comments:

 * Behavioral experiment seems solid, even with small n
   * If we use true/false rather than correct/incorrect, are the results still significant? ie are they just guessing?
   * Made sure effect was replicated before using it
 * No idea how to judge fMRI analysis
 * Conclusions seem weak
 * What is a typical effect size in this sort of experiment?
 * 2013 - post-dead-salmon.
 No mention of correction for multiple comparisons.
 * Is localization legit?

+## Seminar 3

+* Uses localization to avoid need for multiple comparison correction
+* Assumes Thatcherization detection == facial expression detection
+* Why not just test upside-down expressions?
+* Doesn't establish that those regions are involved with facial expression, maybe downstream (cf reverse inference)
+* Effectively comparing p-values between areas, rather than direct comparison, should use anova and multiple comparison correction (evidence of absence vs absence of evidence)

 ## Paper-reading checklist